designerkamal/obopay.github.io/README.md

 });

 ```
-Use the Obopay Payment Button where your UI is showing a single service to the user that can be purchased from the screen.
+Use the Obopay Payment Button where your UI is showing a <br>
+single service to the user that can be purchased from the screen.

 `OboPaymentListener` callbacks: